 Some of the possible job titles for economics majors include securities analyst, bank officer, IRS agent, economic consultant, financial analyst, business analyst, pricing analyst, data analyst, operations manager, research associate.
 Because of its versatility, a degree in economics also offers flexibility when it comes to changing careers.
 If an economics graduate begins working in sales but then decides to pursue work in government as a Social Security administrator, he or she already has the training needed to make the switch with relative ease.

 - International Economics

-A degree in economics can pave the way to graduate-level education.
-An economics degree often serves as good preparation for law school, graduate business school or graduate economics studies.
+A bachelor's degree in economics can pave the way to graduate-level education.
+An economics degree often serves as good preparation for law school, graduate business school, or graduate economics studies.
 Many see the critical and analytical thinking skills developed in an undergraduate economics program as good preparation for law school.
-A good portion of a graduate business programs courses have a significant amount of economics content.
+A good portion of a graduate business program's courses have a significant amount of economics content.
 Also, many graduate business professors are experienced economists.

 Additionally, economics majors looking to become economists must enroll in graduate school, since this training is not available at the undergraduate level.
 The bachelor's degree, however, does provide the coursework needed to transition to a master's degree program.
 Jobs in academia and research also exist for those with master's or doctoral degrees in economics.

 Undergraduates may want to major in economics because it can help them gain useful knowledge and skills and also prepare them for well paying careers and/or graduate studies.